0xMiya/Guides/Installation/Gentoo/gentoo.md

 and boot directly, without the need of another bootloader like GRUB2.

 First, the correct kernel configurations need to be made.
-(If you didn't made this befor, you will need to compile the kernel again :-) (What a stupid guide which doesn't tell you this before (I'm looking at you gentoo handbook))
+(If you didn't made this before, you will need to compile the kernel again :-) (What a stupid guide which doesn't tell you this before (I'm looking at you gentoo handbook))

 https://wiki.gentoo.org/wiki/EFI_Stub